vinodkd/guts/src/book/01_data_size.md

 What can we say about the `sum(size(list item))` term?
 The first thing that stands out is that each list item has a unit attributable to it (eg, a list of numbers would be of type "number unit" and so forth), but the list itself doesnt have a unit of its own.

 What it does, however, is provide a container to group data that might otherwise not be.
 The one type-agnostic measure of size that a list has, therefore, is the count of items in it.
-Indeed, (L) can be rewritten as:
+Indeed, (D10) can be rewritten as:

 	size(list) = size(list attributes) + size(list item) x N
-	             where N is the count of list items                                      --(L1)
+	             where N is the count of list items                                      --(D11)

 Applied to a list of 10 grades that are of type "real number unit" and no metadata, therefore,